isomerpages/sndgo-corp/_initiatives/Digital Government Services/OpenCerts.md

 When an OpenCerts certificate is issued by an educational institute, a unique code is published onto the blockchain.
 A cryptographic proof[^2] is added to the certificate data and sent to each student.
 This cryptographic proof allows OpenCerts to prove it has verified and validated the certificate.

-Visit the [OpenCerts platform](https://opencerts.io) to learn more.
+Click on the link to learn more about the [OpenCerts platform](https://opencerts.io).

 [^1]: Blockchain is a tool for digitally recording transactions, be it between a buyer and seller, or in this case, an educational institution and its graduates.
 A public blockchain is neither owned nor maintained by an individual and instead decentralised.
 This ensures that records made on it cannot be altered or destroyed by a single person.